Seized Or Locked Engine? Here’s How You Fix It

 woman on phone opens car hood to look at engine

-It’s that simple, just avoid it all by following your factory maintenance schedule and regularly changing your oil.
+It’s that straightforward, just avoid it all by following your factory maintenance schedule and regularly changing your oil.
 On top of that, pay attention to any changes in how your engine sounds and performs.

 You Might Love These